Plan Your Trip

 Experience a guided or self-guided tour in architectural style by visiting the city’s cultural and academic institutions where you’ll see everything from Beaux Arts to Northern Chinese Imperialist.

 Designed by Pasadena architects Charles and Henry Greene, the Gamble House is considered to be one of the finest examples of architecture from the American Arts & Crafts Movement.
 The home was built in 1908 for David and Mary Gamble (of Procter & Gamble).
-The Gamble House is a National Historic Landmark, and is open for public tours everyday of the week.
-The house also offers an outdoor Gardens & Gables tour.
+The Gamble House is a National Historic Landmark, and is open for public outdoor Gardens & Gables tours.
 Learn more…

 Greene & Greene Neighborhood Walking Tour